pyscript/pyscript-cli/CONTRIBUTING.md

 pip install --upgrade pip
 ```

-Create a local enviroment with your enviroment manager of choice.
+Create a local environment with your environment manager of choice.

 ### Virtualenv